Icyretsz/fcj-workshop/content/5-Workshop/5.2-Serverless-backend/5.2.6-API-Gateway/_index.md

 **Regional**: Deployed in a single region, recommended for most use cases<br>
 **Edge Optimized**: Automatically distributed via CloudFront (adds latency for regional traffic)<br>
 **Private**: Only accessible within VPC<br>
 For this workshop, **Regional** is best.
-You already have CloudFront from Workshop 1 if you want global distribution.
+You already have CloudFront from Part 1: Frontend Deployment if you want global distribution.
 {{% /notice %}}

 6. **Security policy**